shubhamverma-git/NEXT-RTK/next-rtk/README.md

 NEXT JS and RTK - STEP BY STEP

 Main components of Redux are 'Action', 'Reducer', 'Store' and 'Dispatcher'.
 We keep 'Action and Reducer' in same file and that file is known as 'Slice'.
 'Slice' is a combination of Action and Reducer or (Action + Reducer).
+Slice is a collection of Redux 'Reducer' logic and "Actions" for a single feature in our app.
+But Action and Reducer must be of 'same feature' to make Slice works.

 RTK FLOW - First we 'dispatch' the data from the app and this dispatching of data is know as 'Action'.
 Middleware who send 'Action data' to store is known as "Reducer".
 With the help of 'Reducer' we save the data in 'store'.
 In the last Store save the data whatever reducer sent.